ameyer95/antidote-1/aec/README.txt

 (((TODO get this information)))

-Finally, you could modify the run_all.sh file by deleting the lines of any sets of experiments you wish not to run (for example, any lines containing a capital V, indicating that they use the more expensive disjuncts domain), and/or you could remove some of the initial commands in the bench/abstract/.../initcommands.txt files, each of which corresponds to a single test input, to reduce the total number of verification problems run.
+Finally, you could modify the run_all.sh file by deleting the lines of any sets of experiments you wish not to run (for example, any lines for `mnist_1_7`, the real-valued version of MNIST that is by far the most expensive benchmark), and/or you could remove some of the initial commands in the bench/abstract/.../initcommands.txt files, each of which corresponds to a single test input, to reduce the total number of verification problems run.